-- Turn on the TV monitor: press the big power button (possibly a few times) until it turns green, quickly press the right side of the PC/AV button, then select the view: I = South Transept (for each end of the service); 4 = conductor (who needs to stand within this view do not adjust the camera). - Check with the verger that the main sound system is on before the choir rehearsal begins. - Turn on the sound monitor to your left.
+- The TV monitor now turns on automatically with the power switch opposite the Chapter House.
+Camera I = South Transept (for each end of the service); 4 = conductor (who needs to stand within this view - do not adjust the camera). - Check with the verger that the main sound system is on before the choir rehearsal begins. - Turn on the sound monitor to your left.
 The volume needs to be kept low.